• previous page

 As it works to advance innovative industries, the government is also committed to protecting the environment.
 With this in mind, the new economic model seeks to fully integrate industrial restructuring, national land-use planning and regional growth strategies to foster sustainable development while promoting the use of green energy resources.

-Under this approach, the government aims to raise wage levels and enhance regional development while mitigating the economic impact of the COVID-19 pandemic and the prolonged U.S.-China trade war.
+Through this approach, the government aims to raise wage levels and enhance regional development while mitigating global challenges and the prolonged US-China trade war.
 Measures are expected to improve industrial competitiveness and further bolster Taiwan’s economy.

 GLOBAL SURVEY RANKINGS